 Anyone who has worked extensively with prices in Magento knows that there are quite a few ways to modify those prices.
 Within native Magento Community Edition, you are required to set a price on a product at the default level.
 You also have the option to set a website specific price.
-Each of the following elements also have options to set pricing at default or website levels, in addition to adding other more specific limitations upon who receives the price as implied by their names:
+Each of the following elements also has options to set pricing at default or web site levels, in addition to adding other more specific limitations upon who receives the price as implied by their names:

 - special pricing